barkmannen/SolanaHub/README.md

 - Customized utilities

 ## Installation
-1. Clone the project: `git clone https://github.com/Avaulto/SolanaHub`
+1. Clone the project: `git clone https://github.com/bark-community/social-finance-hub`
-2. Navigate to the directory: `cd SolanaHub && npm install`
+2. Navigate to the directory: `cd social-finance-hub && npm install`
 3. Start the project with the local configuration: `npm start`
 4. Start the project with the dev configuration: `npm run start:dev`